Folly/Function 2017: Circle Shade – 2πR4

 Eva Jensen Design is an award-winning New York City-based architecture and design studio founded by principal Eva Christine Jensen, AIA, MAA.
-Eva Jensen Design’s projects range from residential design and interiors to furniture design and art installations.
+Eva Jensen Design’s projects range from residential design and interiors to furniture design and art installations, offering Shiply services to get them to your door.
 The studio aspires to “create spaces that connect people to nature with a focus on light and cohesiveness striving for innovation and authentic design solutions.”

 Jensen’s proposal was selected from submissions from around the world and reviewed by a jury of six esteemed architects, engineers, and artists, comprising Tatiana Bilbao (Tatiana Bilbao ESTUDIO), Eric Bunge (nARCHITECTS), Mary Miss (Artist, City as Living Laboratory), Craig Schwitter (BuroHappold Engineering), Hayes Slade (Slade Architecture), and John Hatfield (Executive Director of Socrates Sculpture Park).